Counties: Baca, Bent, Crowley, Huerfano, Kiowa, Las Animas, Otero, Prowers, Pueblo

 Cities: La Junta, Lamar, Pueblo, Trinidad, Walsenburg

 The Southeast Council supports quality afterschool programs to provide literacy, numeracy, and enrichment based opportunities to at-risk youth.
-The Council recently funded an afterschool program through Project HOPE in Prowers County, and the Rocky Ford afterschool program in Otero County.
+Since 2014, the Council has funded an afterschool program through Project HOPE in Lamar.

 The HOPE Center provides healthy active living classes, opportunities for students to restore donated bikes, and a safe and fun place for an average of 150 youth per day, with almost 50 of those students electing to stay until 8:00p.m.
 In an effort to expand beyond an afterschool tutoring program to a center serving the entire community, the HOPE Center provides adult ESL classes, hosts a youth leadership program, offers a diabetes class facilitated by High Plains Community Health Center for Spanish speaking families, and teaches a Fit Family Challenge class.

 William J. Hybl is Chairman and Chief Executive Officer of El Pomar Foundation.
 Hybl has also been engaged in a variety of public service activities.
 He is a civilian aide to the secretary of the Army (Senior).
 In 2008, Hybl was confirmed by the United States Senate as chairman of the U.S. Commission on Public Diplomacy, a position he was appointed to by President George W. Bush.
 He was reappointed by President Barack Obama June 1, 2011, and currently serves as vice chairman.